SUGAM2001/Python-for-Bioinformatics/README.md

 ## Installation
 To use the scripts and notebooks in this repository, you need to have Python installed.
-We recommend using a virtual environment to manage dependencies.
+I recommend using a virtual environment to manage dependencies.

 Visit the official Python website: [pyton.org](https://www.python.org/)